Narain Karthikeyan: Early career

 In 1998, Karthikeyan made his debut in the British Formula 3 Championship with the Carlin Motorsport team.
-Competing in only 10 rounds, he managed two third-place finishes in the final two races of the season, at Spa-Francorchamps and Silverstone, to finish 12th overall.
+Competing in only ten rounds, he managed two third-place finishes in the final two races of the season, at Spa-Francorchamps and Silverstone, to finish 12th overall.
 He continued in the championship for 1999, finishing on the podium five times, including two wins at Brands Hatch.
 His season also included two pole positions, three fastest laps and two lap records, helping him to sixth in the championship.
 He also competed in the Macau Grand Prix, qualifying in sixth position and finishing sixth in the second race.
 He was the first racing driver to record a win for Carlin in British F3 ever since then Carlin have been invincible in terms of race wins in the British F3 Championship.
 Continuing his drive in the British F3 Championship in 2000, he finished fourth overall in the standings, and also took pole position and fastest laps in the Macau Grand Prix.
 He also won both the International F3 race at Spa-Francorchamps and the Korea Super Prix.

 Karthikeyan started 2001 in the Formula Nippon F3000 Championship, finishing the year amongst the top ten.
 In the same year, he became the first Indian to ever drive a Formula One car, testing for the Jaguar Racing team at Silverstone on 14 June.
 Impressed with his performance, he was then offered a test drive in the Jordan-Honda EJ11 at Silverstone in September.
 Karthikeyan again tested for Jordan, at Mugello in Italy on 5 October, finishing just half a second off the pace off Jordan's lead driver Jean Alesi.

-In 2002, he moved into the Telefónica World Series with Team Tata RC Motorsport, taking a pole position and setting the fastest non-Formula One lap time at the Interlagos Circuit in Brazil.
+In 2002, Karthikeyan moved into the Telefónica World Series with Team Tata RC Motorsport, taking a pole position and setting the fastest non-Formula One lap time at the Interlagos Circuit in Brazil.
 Continuing in the renamed Superfund World Series in 2003, Karthikeyan got four podium finishes on his way to fourth overall in the championship.
 These results earned him another Formula One test drive, this time with the Minardi team.
 He was offered a race drive for the 2004 season, but was unable to raise the necessary sponsorship funds to seal the deal.

-He continued in the Nissan World Series in 2004, taking wins in Valencia, Spain and Magny-Cours, France, and finished 6th in the standings, and also made a single appearance in the FIA GT Championship for Scuderia Veregra, partnering Anthony Beltoise and Maktoum Hasher Al Maktoum at the Dubai 500km, finishing 11th in class and 19th overall.
+Karthikeyan continued in the Nissan World Series in 2004, taking wins in Valencia, Spain and Magny-Cours, France, and finished sixth in the standings, and also made a single appearance in the FIA GT Championship for Scuderia Veregra, partnering Anthony Beltoise and Maktoum Hasher Al Maktoum at the Dubai 500km, finishing 11th in class and 19th overall.